ziapeltagames/six-winters/docs/RULES.md

 ## Unlock New Threat Obstacles

-For each threat track, unlock obstacle cards with the given threat unlock icon of a difficulty less than or equal to the threat level.
+For each threat track, unlock obstacle cards with at least one of the related threat icons that have a difficulty less than or equal to the threat level.
 Place the unlocked obstacled cards in the region discard pile matching the region symbol of each obstacle.

+`As the threat levels increase, more difficult obstacles related to that resource are unlocked.`

 ## Shuffle Obstacle Decks